tk-notes/lucas-meier-blog/content/posts/2021/07/signatures_from_identification/index.md

 Like many serious topics in security, we start with a game.
 The game involves a challenger, and yourself.
 You want to prove who you are to this challenger.
-You do this by exchanging messages with eacho ther.
+You do this by exchanging messages with eachother.
 We call this game an "identification protocol".
 At least, I do.

 The simplest protocol follows the club analogy.